magcode/sunricher-wifi-mqtt/README.md

 The program is written in Java and acts as a "bridge".
 You can run it on almost any device which can run Java.

 # Installing and starting #

+Grab a [release](https://github.com/magcode/sunricher-wifi-mqtt/releases) or build it yourself (see below).
 A configuration file `sunricher.properties` is needed and must be located beside the *.jar file:

 ```